harness/developer-hub/release-notes/internal-developer-portal.md

 <!-- Oct 16, 2023 -->

-IDP has now graduated from Beta into **Public Preview**.
+IDP has now graduated from Beta.
 During [Unscripted](https://www.unscriptedconf.io/) in September, we made a series of announcements.
 Here are some quick links for your recap.

 - [Launch Demo in Keynote](https://youtu.be/6OuK_sl3mLE?feature=shared&t=2065) by Jyoti Bansal and Eric Minick.
 - [Platform Engineering Demo](https://youtu.be/c04F98kS96U?feature=shared&t=534) by Alex Valentine.